One day Hakone loop itinerary – with a twist

 Take the express train from the Shinjuku station to the Odawara station (it’s the Odakyu Line), then change to the Hakone-Tozan Line to go to the Hakone-Yumoto station.

 But we do really recommend that you spend a night or two in the Hakone area so that you can have one full day in Hakone.
-And so that you get to enjoy a ryokan, as Hakone is one of the best places in Japan to enjoy a ryokan with an onsen.
+And so that you get to enjoy a one of the Hakone’s ryokan.

-Should you do a Hakone day trip or overnight?
+Should you do a Hakone Loop as a day trip or overnight?

 In case you’re still wondering if you should do a Hakone day trip or overnight there, then again, we definitely recommend a stay in Hakone.